lucianpls/QB3/QB3.md

 The codeswitch is then followed by the 16 group values, encoded in QB3 format.
 Special encoding are required at rung 0 and rung 1, where the normal QB3 doesn't apply (output codes can be shorter than the two prefix bits).

-## Rung 0 encoding
+## Rung 0 Encoding

-At rung zero, the values require a single bit.
-There is the special case when all the values within a block are zero.
+At rung zero, each value requires a single bit, the QB3 ranges can't be used.
+There is however the special case when all the values within a block are zero.
+This happens when the input block is constant, which is common so it deserves a special, shorter encoding.
-This happens relatively often, when the input block is constant, so it deserves a special, shorter encoding.
-In this encoding, the rung encoding is directly followed by a single zero.
-In this way, blocks in large areas of constant value will use only two bits, both zero, the first one signifying that the block rung is the same as the one for the previous block (zero), while the next zero means that all the values within the block are zero.
+For this case, the rung encoding is directly followed by a single zero bit.
+Using this encoding, blocks in large areas of constant value will use only two bits, both zero, the first one signifying that the block rung is the same as the one for the previous block
-For a normal zero rung block, where some of the values are ones, a 1 bit is stored (non-zero block), followed by the 16 bits for the
+(zero), while the next zero means that all the values within the block are zero.
+Otherwise, for a normal zero rung block where some of the values are ones, a 1 bit is stored (non-zero block), followed by the 16 bits for the 16 values.
-16 values.

-## Rung 1 encoding
+## Rung 1 Encoding
-At rung 1, the low range is encoded using a single bit, and as such it cannot follow the normal QB3 encoding pattern.
+At rung 1, the low range is encoded using a single bit, following the QB3 encoding pattern.
-The used:
- - 0 -> 0b0
+ - 0b00 -> 0b0
- - 1 -> 0b11
+ - 0b01 -> 0b10
- - 2 -> 0b001
+ - 0b10 -> 0b011
- - 3 -> 0b101
+ - 0b11 -> 0b111

+Decoding this rung has to be done slightly different from the higher rungs, testing each bit separately since the second bit might not exist.

-## Group Step encoding
+## Group Step Encoding

 The rung of a group is the highest bit set for any value within the group.
 This means that at least one of the values in the group is in the long range of the respective group.
 The encoder will not generate an encoded group where all the values are in the nominal or short range.
-This would be a relatively small encoded group, an opportunity wasted.
+This kind of block would be a relatively small encoded group, an opportunity wasted.
 Knowing this, it is possible to reduce one of the values in an unambiguous way, so it can be restored when decoding.
 In the case where the first value within the group is the only one in the long range, the top bit can be flipped to zero, which changes the range of that value to the nominal or low.
-On decoding, if no values in the decoded group are in the long range, it can be reasoned that the first value was reduced, and can be restored by setting the rung bit.
+On decoding, if no value in the decoded group are in the long range, it can be reasoned that the first value was the one reduced, and the original value can be restored by setting the rung bit.
 This eliminates group encoding where the first value is the only one in the long range.
-This encoding can be used to reduce the second value in the group, if only the first two values are in the long range.
-This progresses all the way to last value in the group if all the values within the group are in the long range.
-This situation is the worst case, where the group would require 16 extra bits compared with the nominal.
-Using this reduction, the worst case scenario would require at most 15 extra bits, since the last value will always be reduced.
+This encoding can then be used to reduce the second value in the group, if only the first two values are in the long range.
+This logic progresses all the way to reducing the last value in the group if all the values within the group are in the long range.
+This situation is the worst case, where the group would require 16 more bits than the nominal.
+Using this reduction method, the worst case scenario requires at most 15 extra bits, since the last value will be reduced.
 Another way to describe this is by looking at the squence of the rung bits across the group.
 If the first n values have the rung bit set while then rest of the values have it cleared, the last value with the bit set can be reduced on encoding and restored on decoding.
 We know that at least one rung bit is set, so it is not possible to have all the rung bits clear initially.
-The sequnce of the rung bits is a step down function, going from 1 to 0, so this optimization is called *step encoding*. if the rung-bit distribution is a step down, this optimization reduces the number of bits required to store a group by 1 or 2 bits.
-This encoding applies to any rung except for rung 0, since the rung of a single bit can't be reduced.
+The sequnce of the rung bits is a step down function, going from 1 to 0, so this optimization is called *step encoding*.
+This optimization reduces the number of bits required to store a group by 1 or 2 bits, if the sequence of the rung bit across the group is a step function.
+This encoding applies to all rungs except for rung 0.

 # Common Factor Group Encoding